oxcompsoc/www-content/learn/resources/lesson_4/index.md

 Replace all of the ellipses (`...`)

 **Note:** the `del` command, introduced for dictionaries, also works for lists in the natural way: `del lst[2]` will remove the element at index 2.

-You may find it helpful to use a `while` loop in this task because you will need to keep track of the index of the minimal element as well as the element itself, so you can delete it.
+**Note:** you may find it helpful to use a `while` loop in this task because you will need to keep track of the index of the minimal element as well as the element itself, so you can delete it.

     def remove_min(lst):
         if len(lst) == 0: return # Nothing to remove for empty lists